-The Long course G.C.S.E group once again visited Gurdwaras (Sikh places of worship) in Southampton, the year 11 students displaying their expert knowledge to the year 10 students.
-After experiencing some worship they were welcomed to partake of a vegetarian meal as is the custom, this was followed by participating in the act of sewa (selfless service) by cleaning and washing the dishes in the kitchen.
+Every year, year 10 boys visit Nanakar Gurdwara (Sikh places of worship) in Southampton, in support of their GCSE course.
+They get an opportunity to observe what they have learnt first-hand.
+After a tour and observation of worship they were welcomed to partake of a vegetarian meal (langer) as is the custom, this was followed by participating in the act of sewa (selfless service) by cleaning and washing dishes in the kitchen.

 The Philosophy and Ethics group once again went to a national conference led by Peter and Charlotte Vardy.
 This is always a valuable experience for both year 12 and 13.
 It enables Year 13 to consolidate their learning in preparation for final exams too.